syncthing/syncthing/protocol/PROTOCOL.md

    synchronization.
 A peer MAY set this bit to indicate that it can temporarily not serve data for the file.

+ - Bit 17 ("P") is set when there is no permission information for the file.
+This is the case when it originates on a non-permission- supporting file system.
+Changes to only permission bits should be disregarded on files with this bit set.

  - Bit 0 through 17 are reserved for future use and SHALL be set to zero.